UPDATE: A Description of the Structure of the Hellenic Republic, the Greek Legal System, and Legal Research

 The oldest court in Athens was the Areios Pagos.
-Other courts were the epi Palladio, the epi Delfinio, the en Freattoi and the epi Prytaneio, whose competence was reduced after 462 BC to manslaughter and some other, less important cases.
+Other courts were the epi Palladio, epi Delfinio, en Freattoi, and epi Prytaneio, whose competence was reduced after 462 BC to manslaughter and some other, less important cases.
 Other courts also existed, and some serious cases were tried by the Parliament (Vouli) or even the Ecclesia.

-From the era of Solon, especially after the reform of Efialtis, the most important court was the Iliaia, whichresembled the Ecclesia tou Demou because it was composed of 6000 judges (Iliastai), of which 1000 were substitutes.
-Iliaia was the main court, formed not by professional judges, but by all citizens above the age of thirty without a criminal record, who were randomly picked to be judges.
+From the era of Solon, especially after the reform of Efialtis, the most important court was the Iliaia, which resembled the Ecclesia tou Demou, because it was composed of 6,000 judges (Iliastai), of which 1000 were substitutes.
+Iliaia was the main court, formed not by professional judges, but by all citizens above the age of thirty without a criminal record, chosen randomly to be judges.
 The judges were divided into ten departments of 500 judges each.
 It is possible that all Athenian tribes were represented in each department and each trial.
-For each trial, a lottery took place, and 201, 301, 401 or 501 judges were drawn from each department depending on the seriousness of the trial.
+For each trial, a lottery took place, and 201, 301, 401, or 501 judges were drawn from each department depending on the seriousness of the trial.
 The odd number of judges excluded the possibility of a tie during voting.
 The judges were given two to three ovolous (the Athenian currency) on the day of the trial as compensation.
 A hydraulic timer, the klepsydra, determined the time of accusation and rebuttal.
 Voting was secret.

 The laws required that the plaintiff and the defendant were obliged to argue their own cases before the court.
 Sometimes, however, interested parties resorted to the logografous (speech writers).
 These were experienced orators who, in exchange for money, wrote the texts of the speeches that the plaintiff and the defendant would memorize and make before the court.
 After they made their case, there would be a secret vote by the judges.
 In the case of a tie, the accused was found not guilty.
 In private trials, if the plaintiff got less than a fifth of the votes, he would pay a fine of one thousand drachmas and would have to refrain from similar lawsuits in the future.

-Philosophy and Theory of Law: The ancient Greeks first established the idea of justice, and they distinguished between the law by the state (positive law) and the idea of justice as more abstract, related to natural law.
+Philosophy and Theory of Law: The ancient Greeks first established the idea of justice, and they distinguished between the law by the state (positive law) and the idea of justice, which was considered more abstract and related to natural law.
 These concepts can be found in the ancient tragedies.
-An important example occurs in Antigone by Sophokles when Antigone claims that she has to obey natural law and thus disobeys the order of Kreon not to bury her brother, which is state law (positive law).
+An important example occurs in Antigone by Sophokles when Antigone claims that she must obey natural law and thus disobeys the order of Kreon not to bury her brother, which is state law (positive law).

 Sophists also distinguished between positive and natural law and often criticized positive law as not being consistent with the idea of justice.
 Aristotle mentions this distinction in the Ethica Nikomaheia.
 Cicero and Seneca also developed the idea of natural law in Roman law.
-In the Apology by Plato, Socrates drank the conium (poison) believing in obedience to the laws of the city, even though he was wrongfully accused.
-He explicitly explained that in Kriton.
+In the Apology by Plato, Socrates drank the conium (poison) believing in obedience to the laws of the city, even though he was wrongfully accused (this was explicitly explained in Kriton).
 Thus, Plato may be seen as supporting a positive law attitude.
 Stoics on the other hand, are seen as the first strong supporters of natural law with their advanced theory on nature.

-The ancient Greeks developed a legal culture but progress as far as creating a legal science, which was developed later by the Romans.
-Legal Philosophy however was very much developed by the Pre-Socratics, Plato, Aristotle, the Sophists, Epicureans and Stoics.
+The ancient Greeks developed a legal culture but progressed as far as creating a legal science, which was developed later by the Romans.
+Legal Philosophy however was very much developed by the Pre-Socratics, Plato, Aristotle, the Sophists, Epicureans, and Stoics.
 Notions of law and justice are mentioned in many ancient Greek texts, such as: